 We summary the remarks of Lemmas \ref{Lbe} and \ref{Lbo} as follows\footnote{Here, we discuss the contribution to symbol of odd rows formally.
 We will find that this method is reasonable after introducing the map $X_S$ (\ref{XS})in Section 5. }

-To compute symbol, the contribution to symbol of the first row of a partition should be calculated as an initial condition besides these rules in the above table.
+To compute symbol, besides these rules in the above table, the contribution to symbol of the first row of a partition should be calculated as an initial condition.
 Although, the contribution of the first row can be calculated directly, there is another method which is particularly revealing.
-According to the formula (\ref{ls-v}), the symbol of the first row $1^l$ is equal to the symbol of the partition $1^l+0^l$.
-By using the formula (\ref{oL2bo2}), its contribution is
+According to formula (\ref{ls-v}), the symbol of the first row $1^l$ is equal to the symbol of the partition $1^l+0^l$.
+By using formula (\ref{oL2bo2}), its contribution is

 which is consistent with the remark of Lemma \ref{Lbo}.
 We draw the conclusion that the contribution to symbol of the first row can be seen as $i=1$ case in the above table.